zzzprojects/docs/learndapper.com/pages/troubleshooting/index.md

 ---
 title: Dapper Troubleshooting
-description: Learn common issue within Dapper.
+description: Learn common issues within Dapper.
 What can cause them and how to solve them.
 canonical: /troubleshooting
 status: Published
-lastmod: 2024-02-22
+lastmod: 2025-06-15
 ---

 # Dapper Troubleshooting

 Learn common issues within Dapper.
-What can cause them and how to solve them:
+What can cause them, and how to solve them:

 - [The connection had been disposed](/troubleshooting/the-connection-had-been-disposed)